openlab-red/openshift-quickstart/README.md

     ./mvnw quarkus:dev
     ```

-3. Access Your Local Application through the provided route and star your remote development.
+3. Access Your Local Application through the provided route and start your remote development.

 ## Using OpenShift DevSpaces with a Devfile